MikeHopley/ftl-ships-strategy/index.md

 Conserve missiles, but do use the Artemis against threatening weapons.
 Keep the Artemis unless you need the slot or absolutely need the scrap.
 If you find no weapons but do get crew, consider buying a teleporter: the Artemis provides good boarding support.

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 With no special systems or crew, distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 Consider running your pilot to doors during the FTL jump.
 Just remember to send them back!